RustyMoyher/Ditto/ReadMe.md

+Ditto - NoSync
+- This fork disables clipboard syncing and prevents Ditto from opening a network port

+===

 What is Ditto?
 - Ditto is an extension to the Windows Clipboard.
 You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.